CI/CD & IDE

 Integrations

-CI/CD & IDE Integrations
+CI/CD & IDE integrations

 Run BoringSec scans automatically in your CI pipeline, from your terminal, or let Claude Code check your code as you write it.